 Working Group Assessment

 The DCUSA Panel established a Working Group to assess this CP.
-This Working Group consists of DNO and IDNO representatives and has an Ofgem observer in attendance.
+This Working Group consists of DNO and IDNO representatives and other stakeholders, and has an Ofgem observer in attendance.
 Meetings were held in open session and the minutes and papers of each meeting are available on the DCUSA website – www.dcusa.co.uk

 The Working Group recognises that DCP 474 is intending to introduce a new fixed charge adder under Step 5 of Schedule 16 that would apply only to Aggregated Metered Demand tariffs and would be calculated on an equivalent p/MPAN/days basis.